vallenderlab/vallenderlab.github.io/about.md

             <li>Biased signaling studies of DRD4 and Mu-Opioid receptor polymorphisms on GPCRs</li>
             <li>Microbiome analysis to determine potential substance abuse relationships</li>
             <li>Studying mRNA expression in various tissue types of genes implicated in psychiatric disorders and genotyping specimens to determine how/if genotypes relate to phenotypes</li>
+            <li>Development of improved animal models and usage of animals in biomedicine</li>
         </ul>
     </div>
 </div>